 Of course, you are probably already using some kind of service for your internal communication, like #Slack or Basecamp but, with implementing an internal knowledge base you can get rid of boring communication where your senior employees have to repeat all the answers again and again.

-Even if you are hiring an experienced employee who has a lot of technical information about the job he is going to do, you still have to introduce them to your company and your product.
+Even if you are hiring an experienced employee who has a lot of technical information about their job functionality, you still need to have a strong orientation and employee onboarding process in place to seamlessly introduce your new hire to your company (and its employees) as well as your product.

-When the process of hiring and firing advances to the point where a number of new employees are hired weekly, onboarding by sending company information via e-mail and answering the requests for some additional information again and again can be much more painful than gathering all these data into a knowledge base and sending just couple of links to your new employees.
+When the process of hiring and firing advances to the point where a number of new candidates are hired weekly, having an employee onboarding process that sends company information via e-mail and answering requests for some additional information repeatedly can be cumbersome to your HR team.
+Make the process easy by gathering all of the necessary onboarding information and storing it into a knowledge base that new hires can visit at their pace.

 In the world of SaaS and any other businesses where the most of the workforce operates and interacts online from different parts of the world, employee training must be done online, too.